-FSANZ has prepared an Initial / Draft Assessment Report for Application A559 and prepared draft variations to the Code.
+FSANZ has prepared an Initial / Draft Assessment Report of Application A568 and prepared a draft variation to the Code.

 FSANZ invites public comment on Initial / Draft Assessment Report based on regulation impact principles and the draft variation to the Code for the purpose of preparing an amendment to the Code for approval by the FSANZ Board.